zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 Abstract
 ========

-This proposal defines an activation mechanism for coordinating upgrades of the Zcash network, in order to remove ambiguity about when network upgrades will activate, provide defined periods in which users should upgrade their local software, and minimize the risks to both the upgrading network and those users opting out of the changes.
+This proposal defines a mechanism for coordinating upgrades of the Zcash network, in order to remove ambiguity about when network upgrades will activate, provide defined periods in which users should upgrade their local software, and minimize the risks to both the upgrading network and those users opting out of the changes.

 Motivation